coderefinery/manuals/hackmd-mechanics.md

 - Please leave some blank lines at the bottom

 - It can be quite demanding to follow the HackMD closely.
 Keep an eye on it, but consider how distracted you may get from the course.
+For things beyond the scope of the course, we may come back and answer later.